Ancastal/ACL-Anthology-Search/README.md

 # ACL Anthology Search

-A comprehensive Streamlit web application for searching and filtering papers from the ACL Anthology using boolean keywords across multiple fields.
+A modern web application for searching and filtering papers from the ACL Anthology using boolean keywords across multiple fields.
+Features a Next.js frontend with Python backend API.

 ## Features